Kaholo/kaholo-plugin-testim-cli/README.md

 These two parameters are stored in Kaholo Accounts, which is found alongside Plugin Settings, accessed by clicking on the plugin's name in Kaholo's Setting | Plugins page.
 The Default Grid can also be configured there in Settings.

+Additionally, to run tests on BrowserStack local instance, BrowserStackApiKey should be specified.

 ## Plugin Installation
 For download, installation, upgrade, downgrade and troubleshooting of plugins in general, see [INSTALL.md](./INSTALL.md).